tari/reduced-c/README.md

     # For optimizations (slower to compile)
     $ cargo build --release

 This will build (mostly) static binaries under a `target` directory.
-Due to some inefficiencies in `rustc`, `reduced-c-syntax` can take a long time to compile- about four minutes on my reasonably-fast laptop.

 ### Web